Ukadiche modak step-by-step recipe with photos.

 - Make sure the entire mould is covered and there is gap in the center for the filling

-- Add 1 tbsp filling in the center (adjust the amount of filling depending on the size of the mould)
+- Add 1 tablespoon filling in the center (adjust the amount of filling depending on the size of the mould)

 - Add some dough on the filling and press it gently to seal the modak completely (see step by step pictures above)